kfiree/ex2/README.md

 - *The second part of this project implements the **"pokemons game"**-* *the game based on unidirectional weighted graph and the pokemons scatterd on the graph edges randomly.*
-*the pokemons have different value. the main goal is to catch most pokemons whith high value during the allotted time.*
+*the pokemons have different value. the main goal is to catch most pokemons with high value during the allotted time.*
 *The player can choose levels from 24 different game levels rising difficulty.*